Bile Duct Obstruction in Your Cat

 The treatment of the obstruction heavily depends upon the underlying medical condition associated with the obstruction.
 The treatment also varies based upon severity.
 If the cat is dehydrated, IV fluids will be administered.

-Looking for more ways to protect your kitty?
-Consider investing in a cat insurance policy with MetLife Pet Insurance.1 Get your free quote today.
+Looking for more ways to help keep your cat happy and healthy?
+Consider learning more about a cat insurance policy and about MetLife Pet Insurance.
+Our cat insurance policies can help you provide the coverage and care your furry family member deserves.
+Get your free quote today.

 Enroll in 3 Easy Steps